axelarnetwork/axelar-local-dev/integration/agoric/README.md

 Before using the CLI, you need to deploy the [`Factory.sol`](../../packages/axelar-local-dev-cosmos/src/__tests__/contracts/Factory.sol) contract on your target EVM chain (Avalanche or Ethereum testnet):

+**Important:** Use the correct contract version for your target chain:

+- **Avalanche**: Use the hardcoded gas version from [PR #23](https://github.com/agoric-labs/agoric-to-axelar-local/pull/23)
+- **Ethereum**: Use the hardcoded gas version from [PR #24](https://github.com/agoric-labs/agoric-to-axelar-local/pull/24)

+These versions use hardcoded gas values instead of expecting the gas amount from the Agoric contract call.

 1. Navigate to the contract directory:

    ```bash